Enhjin/Vivere/docs/final.md

     * Compute new frontier cells and add them into frontier cells set;
     * Remove current frontier cell from frontier cells set.

-The image below shows an example of a randomly generated 5x5 sized maze.
+The image below shows an example of a randomly generated 5x5- and 7x7- size maze respectfully.

 <p align="center">